raspberrypilearning/non-player-characters/en/step_3.md

 --- task ---

 Add two new methods.
 The first to enable the canvas when the Player is in the collider.
-The second to disable the canvas when the player has moved away:
+The second to disable the canvas when the Player has moved away:

 --- code ---
 ---